chelseaa1808/behavioral-ai-demo/README.md

 # Behavioral AI Lab — Demo Repo
-This is a bare‑bones repository for demoing a simple, ethical data workflow:
+This is a basic repository for demoing a simple, ethical data workflow:
 1) load a tiny synthetic dataset
 2) clean a column name
 3) compute basic stats